-Building more, affordable homes
+Providing more, affordable homes

-- Increasing the rate of affordable homes delivered in the city, in order to tackle the unaffordability local people face in the Oxford housing market. - The delivery of the Council's ambitious house building programme through its company Oxford City Housing Ltd, in building nearly 1,900 new homes in the next 10 years, many of which will be charged at a lower "social rent", and deliver the 'Oxford Needs Homes' campaign. - Building on our existing good relationships with housing associations to encourage their investment in the city, in order to scale up the delivery of affordable homes. - Working with our neighbouring districts to secure the homes outside the city to meet the unmet housing need of the people of Oxford.
+- Increasing the rate of affordable homes delivered in the city, in order to tackle the unaffordability local people face in the Oxford housing market. - The delivery of the Council's ambitious house building programme through its company OX Place, in building more than 1,650 affordable homes in the next 10 years. - Building on our existing good relationships with housing associations to encourage their investment in the city, in order to scale up the delivery of affordable homes. - Working with our neighbouring districts to secure the homes outside the city to meet the unmet housing need of the people of Oxford.